yerry21/Rescue-Robot-Vision-System/README.md

 # Rescue-Robot-Vision-System

-The code lives in the memory and in our hearts
+The code for this thesis lives in the collective memory, the friends we made along the way, and in our hearts